Bubobubobubobubo/sonic_pipe/README.md

 **This program is still highly unstable/experimental.
 The program is not yet properly packaged for easy distribution/installation.
 Use with caution, feel free to jump in and help :).**

-I couldn't wait for a new version of [sonic-pi-cli](https://github.com/Widdershin/sonic-pi-cli) or [sonic-pi-tool](https://github.com/lpil/sonic-pi-tool) following the release of Sonic Pi 4.0 so I quickly hacked a script that allows strings to be piped from the command line to the Sonic Pi Server.
+I couldn't wait for a new version of [sonic-pi-cli](https://github.com/Widdershin/sonic-pi-cli) or [sonic-pi-tool](https://github.com/lpil/sonic-pi-tool) following the release of Sonic Pi 4.0 so I quickly hacked a CLI tool that allows strings to be piped from the command line to the Sonic Pi Server.
 The script is a proof of concept based on information gathered from the [Sonic Pi Forum](https://in-thread.sonic-pi.net/).
 Feel free to change anything and to push changes to the repo :).
 I don't pretend to replace or do better than the tools mentioned above.
 Use them if you can once they will be updated!

 ## TODO list